Clare is a Partner in HWL Ebsworth's Workplace Relations and Safety team.

 Clare has broad expertise in employment & workplace relations matters, having practised as a registered industrial advocate before joining the legal profession.
 Her work encompasses all aspects of the employment relationship, advising and representing employers on a range of workplace legal issues including industrial & employment, enterprise bargaining, workplace health & safety, workers compensation and discrimination matters.
 Her practice has both an advisory and litigious focus.

 Clare has been named as one of South Australia's leading practitioners in workplace law by the Australian Legal Business Magazine and Doyle's Guide to the Australian Legal Profession names Clare as a Leading Employment and Industrial Relations Lawyer 2016.
-Clare has also been named in Best Lawyers® as one of Australia's best lawyers in the field of Occupational Health & Safety Law and Alternative Dispute Resolution.
+Clare has also been named in the Australian Financial Review's Best Lawyers® for Alternative Dispute Resolution and Occupational Health & Safety Law.

 - Representing an automotive industry employer in re-negotiating its enterprise agreements against a background of multiple union representation, a history of industrial disputation and significant industry re-structuring;